HVML/PurC/README.md

 - [A brief introduction to HVML](https://github.com/HVML/hvml-docs/blob/master/zh/brief-introduction-to-hvml-zh.md) - Chinese Version
 - [Overview of HVML](https://github.com/HVML/hvml-docs/blob/master/zh/hvml-overview-zh.md) - Chinese Version

-## Source Tree of Purring Cat
+## Source Tree of PurC

-Purring Cat implements the parser, the interpreter, and some built-in JSON objects for HVML.
+PurC implements the parser, the interpreter, and some built-in JSON objects for HVML.
 It is mainly written in C/C++ language and provides bindings for Python.

-The source tree of Purring Cat contains the following modules:
+The source tree of PurC contains the following modules:

 - `include/`: The global header files.
 - `src/ports/`: The ports for different operating systems, such as a POSIX-compliant system or Windows.
 - `src/mycore/`: Some basic and common utilities from MyHTML.
-- `src/variant/`: The variant and variant creatation tree.
+- `src/variant/`: The variant and the constructor of the variant model tree.
+- `src/edom/`: The constructor of the effective DOM tree.
+- `src/vdom/`: The constructor of the virtual DOM tree.
-- `src/myhtml/`: The HTML parser.
-The HTML parser reads a HTML document and creates a eDOM.
+- `src/parser-html/`: The HTML parser.
+The HTML parser reads a HTML document and constructs a eDOM.
-- `src/myhvml/`: The HVML parser.
-The HTML parser reads a HVML document and creates a vDOM.
+- `src/parser-hvml/`: The HVML parser.
+The HTML parser reads a HVML document and constructs a vDOM.
+- `src/parser-xgml/`: The XGML parser.
+The XGML parser reads a XGML document and constructs a eDOM.
+- `src/parser-xml/`: The XML parser.
+The XML parser reads a XML document and constructs a eDOM.
 - `src/dvobjs/`: The built-in dynamic variant objects.
+- `src/executors/`: The internal/external executors.
-- `src/purc/`: The HVML interpreter.
+- `src/actuator/`: The vDOM actuator.
 - `src/bindings/`: The bindings for Python, Lua, and other programming languages.
 - `test/`: The unit test programs.
 - `docs/`: Some notes for developers.